Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Experimental Results and Analysis

-In addition, there were also significant differences in the statistical characteristics of the curves for healthcare worker infection and patient infection.
-The differences are shown in Table 5.
-Mean time of onset of infection for healthcare workers in Wuhan, Hubei (except Wuhan), and China (except Hubei) was January 27, February 1, and February 2, 2020, while that for patients was February 8, February 2, and January 31, 2020, the differences being 12, 1, and 2 days, respectively.
-The standard deviation values of infection onset time for healthcare workers in Wuhan, Hubei (except Wuhan), and China (except Hubei) were 9, 10, and 6 days, while those for patients were 7, 7, and 6 days, the difference being 2, 3, and 0 days, respectively.
-The inflection points of the infection time for healthcare workers in Wuhan, Hubei (except Wuhan), and China (except Hubei) were January 22, January 29, and January 30, 2020, while the inflection points of the infection time for patients were February 12, February 1, and January 31, 2020, the differences between the above infection times being 21, 2, and 1 days, respectively.
-From the peak of peak, rising rate, and falling rate, the peak and rate for healthcare worker infection and patient infection in Wuhan, Hubei (except Wuhan), and China (except Hubei) gradually decreased.
-The rising period for healthcare worker infection in Wuhan, Hubei (except Wuhan), and China (except Hubei) lasted for 15, 19, and 12 days, and the falling period lasted for 34, 27, and 19 days, respectively.
-However, the rising period for patient infection in Wuhan, Hubei (except Wuhan), and China (except Hubei) lasted for 23, 14, and 10 days, and the falling period lasted for 20, 22, and 19 days, respectively.
-The differences between the rising periods were 8, 5, and 2 days, and the differences between the falling periods were 14 days, 5 days, and 0 days, respectively.
-Finally, the Pearson correlation coefficient was used to measure the temporal correlation between healthcare worker infections and patient infections, the results are shown in Figure 5.
-The correlation coefficient r values for Wuhan, Hubei (except Wuhan), and China (except Hubei) were 0.26, 0.852, and 0.95, respectively, which confirms the temporal difference between healthcare worker infections and patient infections.
+In addition, there were also significant differences in the statistical characteristics of the curves for healthcare worker and patient infections (Table 2).
+For example, The mean times of onset of infection for healthcare workers in Wuhan, Hubei (excluding Wuhan), and China (excluding Hubei) were January 27, February 1, and February 2, 2020, while those for patients were February 8, February 2, and January 31, 2020, the differences being 12, 1, and 2 days, respectively.
+The standard deviation values of infection onset time for healthcare workers in Wuhan, Hubei (excluding Wuhan), and China (excluding Hubei) were 9, 10, and 6 days, while those for patients were 7, 7, and 6 days, the differences being 2, 3, and 0 days, respectively.
+The results showed the mean time of onset for healthcare workers infection in Wuhan and Hubei (except Wuhan) was earlier than those for patients infection, and the mean times of onset for healthcare workers infection in China (except Hubei) was later than those for patients infection.
+There are two main reasons.
+First, the epidemics in Wuhan and Hubei (except Wuhan) are more serious.
+Compared with patient infections, healthcare worker infections are more likely to be detected.
+Second, healthcare workers have professional protective measures, so it is easier to control the spread of the epidemic among healthcare workers.

+In addition, Pearson’s correlation coefficient was also used to measure the temporal correlation between healthcare worker and patient infections (Figure 7).
+The correlation coefficient r values for Wuhan, Hubei (excluding Wuhan), and China (excluding Hubei) were 0.26, 0.852, and 0.95, respectively.
+There are two main reasons for the lowest temporal correlation coefficient r in Wuhan.
+First, in the early stage of the epidemic, the protection of healthcare workers was insufficient, which made it easy to cause large-scale infections in hospitals.
+Second, compared with patient infections, infections in healthcare workers are more easily detected, leading to them being counted.
+The correlation coefficient also confirms a temporal difference between healthcare worker and patient infections.